cntehang/public-dev-docs/backend/code/scala/style-guide.md

 **In general, observe the style of existing code and respect it.**

+## Naming

+- Use intention-revealing names which don't need explanation.
+  - use `index` instead of `i`

+- Constants should be named with all uppercase with words seperated by underscores ("_").

 ## Formating

 - Maximal line length is limited to 80 characters.